 Consequences for your business: become a higher target for fraudsters, reputation loss, IT resources lost to recovering accounts.

 As we’ve seen above, one of the worst things about account takeovers is that they open the door to many fraudulent possibilities.
-The good news, however, is that a combination of education and powerful anti-fraud tools should help you with effective login monitoring.
+The good news, however, is that a combination of education, identity verification and powerful anti-fraud tools should help you with effective login monitoring to prevent account takeovers.